 (ii) In the event of a dead heat, a second vote will be held.
 If this fails to resolve the issue, the President will have the casting vote.

-(c) Tellers shall be appointed for the meeting by the Chairman, for the duration of that meeting.
-In the event of an objection being raised against any one teller, which is supported by the majority of those present, the Chairman shall appoint another in their place.
+(c) Tellers shall be appointed for the meeting by the Chair, for the duration of that meeting.
+In the event of an objection being raised against any one teller, which is supported by the majority of those present, the Chair shall appoint another in their place.
 In the event of an objection failing with respect to any one teller, no further objection may be raised until at least 15 minutes have elapsed.

 (d) In the event of a Proposal of Postponement to put to the Vote being carried at a meeting, the matter may be decided upon by a postal ballot if approved by the meeting.
 The voting rights shall be the same as those at the meeting from which it was postponed.

 (e) An individual from outside the Federation may attend meetings at the invitation of or by permission of the President.
-The individual shall have no speaking rights except when invited to speak by the Chairman.
+The individual shall have no speaking rights except when invited to speak by the Chair.

 11. RESCINDING A RESOLUTION No resolution shall be rescinded or amended at the same meeting at which it was passed.

-12. SELECTION OF SPEAKERS A member shall raise a hand when wishing to speak and shall rise when called upon the Chairman to do so.
+12. SELECTION OF SPEAKERS A member shall raise a hand when wishing to speak and shall rise when called upon by the Chair to do so.
 When called upon to address the meeting, the member shall first give their name and, where applicable, shall also give the name of the side to which they belong.

-14. SUSPENSION OF STANDING ORDERS On a matter of great urgency, the Chairman may accept a motion for the suspension of Standing Orders.
+14. SUSPENSION OF STANDING ORDERS On a matter of great urgency, the Chair may accept a motion for the suspension of Standing Orders.
 The member moving such suspension must clearly state the nature and urgency of the business, the numbers of the Standing Orders affected, and the length of time (not exceeding 30 minutes) the member desires the suspension to last.
 No suspension shall take place except by a 7/8 majority of the members present.

 15. CONSTITUTIONAL CHANGES, ETC. Changes to the Constitution, Standing Orders of General Policies of the Federation shall require a majority of 2/3 from a vote taken at a General Meeting or a postal ballot taken among all members following a Proposal of Postponement to Put to the Vote passed at a General Meeting (see Standing Order 10d).